Quick - where are the Wright Brothers from?

 Former instructor pilots and students

-of all of the squadron
+of all of the squadrons

 (Roger was in the 3389th Pilot Training Squadron),